-In a digital world, it is crucial for marketing and communications professionals to be proactive and adapt to technological advancements that promote transparency and represent public services positively.
+In a world that is now reliant on digital and touchless connections, it is crucial for public sector organisations to be proactive and adapt to technological advancements that promote transparency and represent public services positively.

 The growth of media platforms has been unprecedented, and obtaining information is instant.
 Understanding your organisation’s digital identity can allow you to spread your message clearly, stay connected with your stakeholders and further your cause.

 This highly practical ‘Mastering Digital Communications’ virtual course is specifically designed to provide you with the digital awareness to navigate different media platforms, learn how to create your brand and build trust with your audience to achieve objectives.

 To be a success in the modern world it is important to maintain a digital presence.
 Take away a toolkit that provides you with confidence and enhanced capability in digital communication, collaboration and how to manage and mitigate risks online.

 Join Social Media Expert, Alistair Beech, on navigating the world of digital communications.

 Please note we will be using Zoom to deliver this course.

 |Alistair Beech has over ten years of digital marketing experience, working in Higher Education roles for five years.
 Alistair has worked within corporate communications teams in both the public and private sector and is an experienced conference speaker and guest lecturer.
 At The University of Manchester he manages digital and social media content, leading a team of social media practitioners across the University.
 Alistair is also a member of the Hootsuite Higher Education advisory board.

 09:45 - 10:00